Abigail’s Party (1977) dir. Mike Leigh

 w/ Kerry Fox, Alexia Keogh, Karen Fergusson, Iris Churn, Kevin J. Wilson, Melina Bernecker, Glynis Angell, Eddie Hegan, Natalie Ellis, Virginia Brocklehurst

 A cinematic masterpiece produced for Australian TV, it’s based on Janet Frame’s trio of autobiographies about growing up in New Zealand and finding her way as a writer.
-Keogh is endearing as Frame the chubby kid with low self-esteem and a poetic sensibility.
-Fox plays adult Frame, thinner but retaining the red curly hair; it’s a testament to Fox as an actor that the transition away from Keogh is so smooth.
+Alexia Keogh (her only film role) is endearing as Frame the chubby kid with low self-esteem and a poetic sensibility.
+Kerry Fox plays adult Frame, thinner but retaining the red curly hair; it’s a testament to Fox as an actor that the transition away from Keogh is so smooth.
 After pathological shyness undermines her life at college, Frame is misdiagnosed as schizophrenic and endures over 200 electroshocks.
 Her first book being published leads to travels abroad, experiences giving her perspective and confidence.
 Roger Ebert says An Angel at My Table “is visually beautiful, and, yes, it is well-acted, but it doesn’t call attention to its qualities.
 It tells its story calmly and with great attention to human detail.”
 158 minutes.
 Cinematography by Stuart Dryburgh and editing by Veronika Haeussler-Jenet, both of whom worked on The Piano (1993).
 Laura Jones wrote the Aussie classics High Tide (1987) and The Well (1997).
+Look for the Criterion COllection DVD.

 Assisted Living (2003) dir.
 Elliot Greenebaum